Have you ever organised an event for your business?

 Would you believe me if I said it only takes a few minutes to set up a social media wall for events and digital screens?

 Start by signing up for our 14-day free trial and create automated feeds to gather posts by your account or mentioning your event hashtag.
-Check the video on how to create a hashtag feed from Instagram.

 After you’ve created feeds, you’ll be provided with different display options: